octobercms/october/modules/system/assets/ui/docs/list.md

 ### Row classes

-The following classes are available to use on the table row elements.
+The following colored classes are available to use on the table row elements.

     <div class="control-list list-unresponsive">
         <table class="table data">